 - Check with the the vendor who wrote the utility before attempting to use with Leopard.

-article as a guide to free up enough space for Leopard to run smoothly.
+- Time Machine has a known bug which will will add extra space to the existing the hard drive in the form of an invisible file.
+Be sure to allow sufficient hard disk space before installation of Leopard, and use my How to free up disk space? article as a guide to free up enough space for Leopard to run smoothly.
 Leopard needs a bare minimum of 15% + 9 GB free of hard disk space (24 GB of a hard disk needs to be free on a 100 GB hard disk).

 - Mac OS X 10.5 has no more Classic compatibility according to Apple.
 For more on the implications of this, visit my FAQ on Migrating from 9 to X.

 - Repair permissions is known to create an error message of Warning: SUID file.

 - What to do if your Home folder disappears: see Apple Knowledgebase article TS1526.

 - Time machine's behavior is not quite what is expected, but once you understand it you can make full use of its capabilities.
 In this page: http://www.apple.com/macosx/features/timemachine.html it says:

 One day, no matter how large your backup drive is, it will run out of space.
 And Time Machine has an action plan.
 It alerts you that it will start deleting previous backups, oldest first.
 Before it deletes any backup, Time Machine copies files that might be needed to fully restore your disk for every remaining backup.
 (Moral of the story: The larger the drive, the farther back in time you can back up.)"